 |1.15||ensure that all Learners are aware of their rights according to the RTO Assessment Appeals Procedure (Standard 6)|

 use specific RTO assessment schedules without alterations when providing VET assessment information to Learners (Standard 5 Clause 5.1-5.2)

 record Learners and their units of competency are recorded via NESA Schools Online at the end of each term (Standard 3 Clause 3.1-3.4)

 adhere to the delivery pattern determined by the RTO when transitioning from a superseded training package (Standard 1 Clause 1.26-1.27)

-ensure that any changes to delivery of VET courses is provided to Learners in writing (Standard 5 Clause 5.4)
+provide any changes to delivery of VET courses to Learners in writing (Standard 5 Clause 5.4)

 |1.21||utilise the RTO Structured Workplace Learning (Workplacement) Procedure for Learners undertaking mandatory VET workplacement|